cardano-foundation/CIPs/CIP-0072/README.md

          "properties":{
             "r":{
                "type":"string",
-               "description":"A hex representation of the R component of the signature."
+               "description":"A hex representation of the R component of the signature.", "pattern":"[0-9a-fA-F]+"
             },
             "s":{
                "type":"string",
-               "description":"A hex representation of the S component of the signature."
+               "description":"A hex representation of the S component of the signature.", "pattern":"[0-9a-fA-F]+"
             },
             "algo":{
               "const":"Ed25519−EdDSA"
             },
             "pub":{
                "type":"string",
-               "description":"A hex representation of the public key."
+               "description":"A hex representation of the public key.", "pattern":"[0-9a-fA-F]+"
             }
          },
          "required":[